-Cropland Grassland Settlements F {LU} x F {MG} x F I 0.83 1.00 0.68
+Cropland Grassland Settlements F LU x F MG x F I 0.81 1.00 0.68

 Table 31 provides the soil organic carbon (SOC) stock in the different forest types from the FPP inventory and the associated SOC emissions applying IPCC equation 2.25.
-Cumulative soil emissions are calculated as the difference of soil organic carbon in forest land and soil organic carbon in the replacing landuse after 20 years as suggested by IPCC.
-Ghana applies the FCPF Guidance Note on accounting of legacy emissions/removals v1, meaning the SOC emissions are projected over 20 years.
+Soil emissions are calculated as the difference of soil organic carbon in forest land and soil organic carbon in the replacing landuse after 20 years as suggested by IPCC.
+Ghana accounts for committed emissions, meaning the SOC emissions are not projected over 20 years but accounted as emission in the year of deforestation for the sake of transparency.